enormandeau/mapcomp/README.md

 ./mapcomp
 ```

-You can now look at the figures in the `04_figures` folder.
+You can now look at the figures in the `04_figures` folder and at the linkage
+group correspondance among the species in the `05_results` folder.

 # Data preparation